FrissBee/input-character-checker/README.md

 #### `iconField`

-Auf das Icon kann mit der prop `iconField` zugegriffen werden und somit z.
-B. ein Event Listener hinzugefügt werden.
+The icon can be accessed with the prop `iconField` and thus an event listener can be added, for example.
 The value of the text field you get over `detail`.
-Siehe Beispiel 14. + 17.
+See 14. + 17. example.

 Example: